 - Wazzu is a tough job in a difficult conference.
 The school brought in Ernie Kent in 2014, a hire which had plenty of upside (Kent took Oregon to the Elite Eight in 2002 and 2007) and downside (he had been out of coaching for four years).
-The Cougars have not won more than 13 games in three full seasons under Kent and are unlikely to do so this year.
+The Cougars have not won more than 13 games in any of four seasons under Kent (12 this year).
 Again, this is a tough place to win and it is hard to say if any of the big ticket candidates will even be interested.

 - Mark Turgeon (Maryland)

-- The Terps are having a decent year, but that is precisely the problem and the reason why Turgeon finds himself on this list.
-Maryland hasn’t finished below 3rd in any of it’s three full seasons in the Big Ten, but Turgeon has failed to get them beyond the Sweet Sixteen.
+- The Terps had a mediocre year and that is precisely the reason why Turgeon finds himself on this list.
+Maryland hadn’t finished below 3rd in it’s first three seasons in the Big Ten, but Turgeon failed to get them beyond the Sweet Sixteen.
 Consistent 20-win seasons and NCAA berths will fly at a lot of schools, but Maryland is a place where players, fans and alums want more.
 Much more.
-Currently at 7-9 in Big Ten play, the Terrapins are fully out of the NCAA conversation and fans are not thrilled.
-At most schools, this wouldn’t be as much of an issue.
+The Terps finished this season in 8th – totally out of even the NIT conversation – and fans are not thrilled.
+At most schools, this wouldn’t be as huge an issue.
 But at Maryland, there are certain on-court expectations that Turgeon has consistently failed to meet.

 - Marty Wilson (Pepperdine) (**UPDATE: Wilson will not return next season)

 - Over the first five seasons of Wilson’s tenure, the coach built the Waves up to back-to-back CBI appearances and 4th place finishes in the WCC.
 However, the past season and a half have looked much more like his first couple on the job.
-The Waves finished just 9-22 last year and will win even fewer this year.
-Only two wins this year have come against Division I opponents, with one coming against UC Riverside (which recently fired head coach Dennis Cutts).
-Though Wilson is a Pepperdine grad, the on-court production have just fallen too far.
+The Waves finished just 9-22 last year and won even fewer this year (6).
+Only two wins this year came against Division I opponents, with one coming against UC Riverside (which recently fired head coach Dennis Cutts).
+Though Wilson is a Pepperdine grad, the on-court production has just fallen too far.